facelab/webmorph/README.md

 ## Example

 Load in all the tems from a directory.
-The code below loads images built into {webmorph} from the CC-BY licensed [Face Resaerch Lab London Set](https://doi.org/10.6084/m9.figshare.5047666.v3).
+The code below loads images built into {webmorph} from the CC-BY licensed [Face Research Lab London Set](https://doi.org/10.6084/m9.figshare.5047666.v3).

 ``` r